 Method 2.
 Convert DVD to AVI for Free Using VLC

 VLC is an open source media player and converter available on Windows, Mac, and mobile phones.
 You can use this freeware to play, rip and convert DVDs, Blu-ray discs, CDs, and VCDs/SVCDs.
 By default, it rips the DVD to MP4 (H.264 + MP3).
 But if you go further into its format settings, you'll find that it supports AVI, MKV, WebM, TS, and AFS as well.

 In terms of ease of use and format compatibility, VLC is the best free DVD to AVI converter.
 However, it cannot rip and convert commercial DVDs that are encrypted or region-locked.

 Step 1.
-After launch VLC on your computer, go to Media > Open Disc.
-And browse the local storage to import the DVD to VLC.
+Download and install VLC.
+Launch VLC on your computer, and go to Media > Open Disc.
+Browse the local storage to import the DVD to VLC.

 Step 2.
-Since the VLC media player has no automatic detection tool, you have to play the DVD video in advance so to choose the right title or chapter that you want to convert to AVI.
+Play the DVD video in advance so to choose the right title or chapter that you want to convert to AVI, since the VLC media player has no automatic detection tool.
 Then select an audio track and a subtitle track.